 Instructions

-2. Transfer the mixture to a food processor and puree until smooth.
-With the processor running, slowly add the vinegar.
+4. Blend Until Smooth Let the mixture cool to room temperature.
+Transfer it to a blender or food processor and puree until smooth.
+With the motor running, slowly pour in the vinegar until fully combined.

 Share this Recipe